-- As listed in the 'all staff' section, plus: - Collaborate regularly with the DSL and leadership team to help them make key strategic decisions around the safeguarding elements of technology. - Note that KCSIE changes expect a great understanding of technology and its role in safeguarding when it comes to filtering and monitoring and in 2023/4 you will be required to support safeguarding teams to understand and manage these systems and carry out regular reviews and annual checks. - Support DSLs and SLT to carry out an annual online safety audit as now recommended in KCSIE.
-This should also include a review of technology, including filtering and monitoring systems (what is allowed, blocked and why and how 'over blocking' is avoided as per KCSIE) to support their role as per the new DfE standards, protections for pupils in the home and remote-learning. - Keep up to date with the school's online safety policy and technical information in order to effectively carry out their online safety role and to inform and update others as relevant - Work closely with the designated safeguarding lead / online safety lead / data protection officer / LGfL nominated contact / RSHE lead to ensure that school systems and networks reflect school policy and there are no conflicts between educational messages and practice. - Ensure the above stakeholders understand the consequences of existing services and of any changes to these systems (especially in terms of access to personal and sensitive records / data and to systems such as YouTube mode, web filtering settings, sharing permissions for files on cloud platforms etc - Maintain up-to-date documentation of the school's online security and technical procedures - To report online-safety related issues that come to their attention in line with school policy - Manage the school's systems, networks and devices, according to a strict password policy, with systems in place for detection of misuse and malicious attack, with adequate protection, encryption and backup for data, including disaster recovery plans, and auditable access controls.
+- As listed in the 'all staff' section, plus: - Collaborate regularly with the DSL and leadership team to help them make key strategic decisions around the safeguarding elements of technology. - Support safeguarding teams to understand and manage filtering and monitoring systems and carry out regular reviews and annual checks - Support DSLs and SLT to carry out an annual online safety audit as now recommended in KCSIE.
+This should also include a review of technology, including filtering and monitoring systems (what is allowed, blocked and why and how 'over blocking' is avoided as per KCSIE) to support their role as per the new DfE standards, protections for pupils in the home and remote-learning. - Keep up to date with the school's online safety policy and technical information in order to effectively carry out their online safety role and to inform and update others as relevant - Work closely with the designated safeguarding lead / online safety lead / data protection officer / LGfL nominated contact / RSHE lead to ensure that school systems and networks reflect school policy and there are no conflicts between educational messages and practice. - Ensure the above stakeholders understand the consequences of existing services and of any changes to these systems (especially in terms of access to personal and sensitive records / data and to systems such as YouTube mode, web filtering settings, sharing permissions for files on cloud platforms etc - Maintain up-to-date documentation of the school's online security and technical procedures - To report online-safety related issues that come to their attention in line with school policy - Manage the school's systems, networks and devices, according to a strict password policy, with systems in place for detection of misuse and malicious attack, with adequate protection, encryption and backup for data, including disaster recovery plans, and auditable access controls. - Ensure the data protection policy and cybersecurity policy are up to date, easy to follow and practicable - Monitor the use of school technology, online platforms and social media presence and that any misuse/attempted misuse is identified and reported in line with school policy

-- Ensure the data protection policy and cybersecurity policy are up to date, easy to follow and practicable - Monitor the use of school technology, online platforms and social media presence and that any misuse/attempted misuse is identified and reported in line with school policy - Work with the Headteacher to ensure the school website meets statutory DfE requirements.
+Work with the Headteacher to ensure the school website meets statutory DfE requirements.